Specifying Geomembranes for Lithium Brine Evaporation Ponds: A Technical Guide for Engineers and Project Owners

 Beyond base material selection, the following features and configurations should be evaluated for any lithium brine containment project:

-- UV Resistance and OIT Rating: For exposed pond surfaces, the antioxidant package in the LLDPE formulation is critical.
-Oxidative Induction Time (OIT) — measured per ASTM D8117 — is the key indicator of a liner’s resistance to oxidative degradation over time.
+• UV Resistance and OIT Rating: For exposed pond surfaces, the antioxidant package in the liner formulation is critical.
+Oxidative Induction Time (OIT) — measured per ASTM D8117 — is a key indicator of long-term oxidative resistance.
 Specifiers should require documented OIT performance and verify warranty coverage for fully exposed applications.

-- Chemical Resistance Verification: The liner must be rated for resistance to the specific brine chemistry of the site.
-Request documented chemical resistance data — including hydrocarbon resistance where applicable — from the manufacturer’s chemical resistance chart.
+• Chemical Resistance Verification: The liner must be rated for resistance to the specific brine chemistry of the site, including acids, alkalis, and any hydrocarbon compounds present.
+Request documented chemical resistance data from the manufacturer’s chemical resistance chart and confirm compatibility with your specific concentrations.

-- Seam Integrity and Fabrication Approach: Factory prefabrication into large panels significantly reduces field seams — the most common failure point in any liner installation.
-The Flex Liner LLDPE-R supports thermal sealing with factory seams that are 100% visually inspected and destructively tested for quality compliance.
+• Seam Integrity and Fabrication Approach: Factory prefabrication into large panels significantly reduces field seams — the most common failure point in any liner installation.
+E Squared’s products support thermal sealing with factory seams that are 100% visually inspected and destructively tested for quality compliance.

-- Surface Finish for Slope Stability: For sloped pond sections, a dimple textured finish (7 mil asperity height) provides improved traction and reduces the risk of liner movement under gravity loading.
+• Surface Finish for Slope Stability: For sloped pond sections, a textured or dimple finish provides improved traction and reduces the risk of liner movement under gravity loading.

-- Compliance and Certification: Confirm the material meets GRI-GM25, is manufactured in the USA, and carries Buy America/Build America (BABA) certification where required by project funding requirements.
+• Compliance and Certification: Confirm the material meets applicable GRI standards, is manufactured in the USA, and carries Buy America/Build America (BABA) certification where required by project funding requirements.

-Choosing the Right E Squared Flex Liner for Your Lithium Mining Application
+E Squared Geomembrane Products for Lithium Mining Applications

 E Squared’s Flex Liner LLDPE-R line gives specifiers two distinct products built on the same proven string-reinforced fabric platform — differentiated by their LLDPE formulation to match the specific exposure conditions of each layer in the containment system.
 Both products share the same polyester base fabric (2.6 oz/yd², 9×9 weft-inserted 1000-denier reinforcement), physical construction, thickness options, and GRI-GM25 compliance.
 The difference is in what the LLDPE is engineered to withstand.